cmichi/twitterwall/README.md

 been touched since two years and has to be updated.

+# ToDo

+ * getInitialTweets
+ * don't use an own stream for each user, use an own stream for each key instead
+ * handle twitter connection destroy/reset

 # Installation

 First you should get credentials for accessing the Twitter API.